-Companies within Consolidated Healthcare Agencies Limited use a variety of well-known brand and trading names including, but not limited to, Country Cousins and Patricia White’s.
+Companies within Country Cousins Homecare Agencies Limited use a variety of well-known brand and trading names including, but not limited to, Country Cousins and Patricia White’s.

 We use the information we receive from you, together with information we have obtained from our dealings with you (including in relation to goods and/or services we provide to you and/or your use of those goods and/or services), to provide goods and/or services that you request, to communicate with you, and to personalise information sent to you.

 We do not sell, trade, or rent your personal information to others.

 We store all the information you provide to us, including information provided via forms you complete on our website, and information which we may collect from your browsing.
 Our server, in common with nearly all web servers, logs each page that is downloaded from the site.
 If you contact us electronically we may collect your electronic identifier, e.g. Internet protocol (IP) address or phone number supplied by your service provider.
 This is to identify the number of visits to our websites, fraudulent behaviour or mystery shoppers using our websites.

 We ask for your home, mobile phone number, and email address to enable us to contact you in relation to an enquiry you have made, to contact you if there is a problem with your order, notifying you about important functionality changes to the website, or if there is another genuine reason for doing so.
 For example, when you enter a contest or other promotional features, we use these details to administer the contest and notify winners.

 Sometimes we may need to collect information that the law defines as special category data (also called sensitive personal data).
 This includes, but is not limited to, information about racial or ethnic origin, sexual orientation, health data, and criminal records.
 We will not collect or use these types of data without your consent, unless the law allows us to do so.
 If we do, it will only be when it is necessary as determined by the law and the ICO.